TsengMJ/Hands_Detection/README.md

 # Hands_Detection
-We Present yolo based hand tracking.
+We Present a yolo based real-time(GPU) hand tracking.

 ## Preparation
 Plz make sure you are have an python3.6 environment or folllow the steps below to create one.